About SEM filters

-The SEM console uses event filters to manage events.
 You can turn filters on and off, pause filters to sort or investigate events, perform actions to respond to events, and configure filters to notify you when they capture an event.
-Filters can also display widgets, which are charts and graphs that visually represent the event data.
+Filters can also be used with widgets, which are charts and graphs that visually represent event data.

 Create filters when you want to group a type of event.
-For example, you can create filters to collect all events from your domain controllers, or all events for a specific type of user.
+For example, create filters to collect all events from your domain controllers, or all events for a specific type of user.

 Use filters to group a type of event or to monitor specific events

 You can create filters to collect:

 - All events from your firewalls

 - All events for a specific type of user

 - All events except for recurring, expected events

 Create custom filters to monitor specific events, such as: